fatiando/continuous-integration/README.md

     git add index.html
     git commit -m "Setup index.html to redirect to 'latest'"

+If you want to initially point `latest` to the `dev` build, for example if you haven't made a release yet):

+    mkdir dev
+    ln -sf dev latest
+    git add dev latest
+    git commit -m "Link 'latest' to 'dev' until we make a release"

+After that, the first release will update `latest` to link to it instead.

 Make sure to push your changes and then go back to master.

 #### Getting a Github token